MoAtefAmer/MoAtefAmer/README.md

 Worked for small startups and mid-sized companies in small ,medium and large teams on muliple projects and had different active roles in all of them.

-🔭 Currently working at [NuqtahNFT](https://github.com/nuqtah) on this amazing product https://nuqtah.io/

 Very interested in Blockchain and Web3 and learning new things every day 🌱

 📫 How to reach me: